 Business funding institutions in Kenya

-Here are some of the leading institutions offering funding for businesses in Kenya.
+Here are some of the leading institutions offering business grants in Kenya in 2020.

 1. Financial Foundations

 - Safaricom foundation – This foundation is all about creating small and medium enterprises that will create jobs in the society.
-To qualify to receive funding from the Safaricom foundation, your business should be focusing on education, health as well as economic empowerment.
+For your business to qualify for funding from the Safaricom Foundation, the firm should be focusing on education, health as well as economic empowerment.

 - Tony Emulu Foundation – It is a foundation by a Nigerian philanthropist.
 This funding is open to entrepreneurs with innovative business ideas and who have been in operation for more than three years.
 At the moment, applications are ongoing through TEFConnect.
 Please follow this link to apply.